Table of Contents

 10. Training Ability

 When using this as a basis for training, both the wolf and the dog can learn the behavior that is wanted.

-Studies show the wolves are temporarily frightened when they first develop hearing and again when they develop sight (22).
+Studies show that wolves are temporarily frightened when they first develop hearing and again when they develop sight.
 Wolves are fearful of humans, too.

-Wolves are not dogs, and dogs are not wolves.
-While they do have some similarities, the evolutionary paths split at least 15,000 years ago, and both species went in their separate ways.
-While there are some very small similarities between wolves and wolf-like dog breeds, this does not make them the same species (not even close).
-Overall, great care must be taken when treating a dog the way an animal in the wild lives and with treating a wild animal the way you would a dog.
+Overall, great care must be taken when treating a dog the way an animal in the wild lives and when treating a wild animal the way you would a dog.

 - Cross-Breeding of Dogs and Wolves Has Forever Changed Wolf’s Gene Pool

 - Man Adopts a Dog Only to Discover That He’s Actually a Wolf

 - Rescued Wolf Loves to Play Keep Away